PopovEvgeniy/openpasswordgenerator/readme.txt

                   OPEN PASSWORD GENERATOR

-          Created by Popov Evgeniy Alekseyevich
+          This software made by Popov Evgeniy Alekseyevich

-                     Version 0.3.7
+                     Version 0.3.8

 System requirements

-Windows 2000 or higher
+Windows 2000 or higher for 32 system
+Windows Vista or higher for 64 system

 Description and usage